MintMCP

 • Self-managed failover configuration

-• Manual multi-region setup
+• Manual regional setup

-• Performance dependent on K8s cluster configuration
+• Performance dependent on Kubernetes cluster configuration

 Global Deployment with Data Residency